-When I meet an executive or individual for the first time, I'm not gauging whether we can do business together, whether we can do a project together, or whether he can help me.
-Instead, I'm assessing, Does this person understand and value relationships?
-And if I start by making a deposit-by finding a way to become an asset in solving their challenges-will he find a way to reciprocate?
-It is important to point out that I am not talking about only doing for others who are going to do for you, but as we all know, it is a lot easier to ask for a withdrawal after you have made a deposit.
+When I meet an executive or individual for the first time, I'm not gauging whether we can do business together, whether we can do a project together, or whether that person can help me.
+Instead, I'm asking myself, "Does this person understand and value relationships?
+And if I start by making a deposit by finding a way to become an asset in solving his or her challenges-will this individual find a way to reciprocate?"
+It is important to point out that I am not talking about doing only for others who are going to do for you, but as we all know, it is a lot easier to ask for a withdrawal after you have made a deposit.

-According to the psychological perspective of former PepsiCo, Lucent, and HP human resources executive and friend, Pat Dailey, Ph.D., "establishing relationships is a process of successive disclosures.
+According to the psychological perspective of former PepsiCo, Lucent, and Hewlett-Packard (HP) human resources executive Pat Dailey, Ph.D., a friend of mine, "establishing relationships is a process of successive disclosures.
 You give me a little of you, I take it and make a judgment.
 I give you a little of me, you absorb it and make a judgment."
-This evolutionary process comes to fruition faster for those with the DNA to process the give and take more quickly.
+This evolutionary process comes to fruition faster for those with the DNA to process the give-and-take more quickly and naturally.
 However, you certainly don't have to be slick and quick to become an efficient relationship builder.
-In our experience, everyone has a unique pace in mastering these skills and behaviors and it is critical to clearly understand the line of too much, too fast in the early stages of relationship formation.
+In our experience, everyone has a unique pace in mastering these skills and behaviors, and it is critical to clearly understand the line of too much, too fast in the early stages of relationship formation.

 Every job has its issues and challenges.
-At the next networking function, start by asking people how you can be an asset to them.
+At the next internal or external networking function, start by asking people you meet about their roles and realm of responsibilities and how you can become an asset to their personal or professional efforts.
 Think about who you know that can help them and how you can make an impactful deposit for this person.
+Share a contrarian perspective they may not have previously considered, and aim to add value to every interaction.